stdm/stdm.github.io/_posts/2026-08-06-AI-hype-IPO-times.md

 ---
-title: AI hacks, breakouts, alleged machine consciousness, and the sound of hype at IPO times
+title: AI hacks, breakouts, consciousness, and the sound of hype at IPO times
 layout: post
 date: 2026-08-06
 modified: 2026-08-06